hortonworks/dstream/README.md

 and _**data distribution**_, allowing [Streams API](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) (used for _**data processing**_)
 to evolve naturally and in isolation, while unobtrusively adding functionality **only** to address _**data distribution**_ concerns.

-The following code snippet depicts a quintessential _WordCount_ and how it is realized using the API provided by **Distributed Streams**
+The following code snippet depicts a quintessential _WordCount_ and how it is realized using the API provided by **Distributed Streams**:

 ```
 import java.nio.file.FileSystem;